hamidgasmi/training.computerscience.cloud.aws/README.md

 - For DB instances:
 	- We pay for the database resources that are used on a per second basis
 	- It's attempting to provide a linear alignment between the needed compute capacity and the provided one
-	- We could enable the pausing feature (scale it down to 0 ACU) to pause the db instance when it isn't needed
+	- We could enable the pausing feature (scale it down to 0 ACU) to pause the db instance when It'sn't needed

 </details>